ryu-man/ryu-man/README.md

- My name is Abdelhalim Riache,

-I am a dedicated Front-End developer, driven by the desire to learn and utilize JavaScript in crafting remarkable user interfaces, frameworks, and libraries.
-My expertise encompasses working with React, Svelte, and SvelteKit, while my particular passion lies in creating visually captivating data visualization charts with d3.js.

-Furthermore, I have expertise in backend development encompassing technologies like Node.js, Express.js, MongoDB, Firebase, Supabase, as well as Mongoose and Sequelize ORMs.
-Implementing REST APIs is an area where I thrive and excel.
+Hi, I'm Abdelhalim Riache

+I'm a passionate Front-End Developer with a strong focus on leveraging JavaScript to build intuitive, high-quality user interfaces and dynamic web applications.
+My expertise lies in modern frameworks like React, Svelte, and SvelteKit, where I excel at creating responsive, user-centric designs.
+I have a particular enthusiasm for crafting visually engaging data visualizations using D3.js, bringing data to life with clarity and creativity.

+Beyond the front-end, I bring solid back-end development skills to the table, working with technologies such as Node.js, Bun.js, Express.js, MongoDB, Firebase, PostgreSQL, Supabase.
+I’m proficient in utilizing ORMs to streamline database interactions and have a proven track record of implementing robust REST and GraphQL APIs to power seamless, full-stack solutions.
+Driven by a commitment to continuous learning and technical excellence, I thrive at the intersection of design, functionality, and performance—delivering scalable, projects that enhance user experiences.

 ### 🛠 &nbsp;Tech Stack